Technical Assistance Services

-Disability Rights Washington has attorneys and law student interns who provide Technical Assistance on specific information related to our ongoing systemic work and to people calling from treatment facilities.
-If you are calling about an education issue related to disability in school, Department of Children, Youth, and Families (DCYF) or foster care related issues, supported living and waiver services, or your rights as they relate to a treatment facility, we have appointments and can schedule you with staff.
+Disability Rights Washington has attorneys and law student interns who provide Technical Assistance Services on specific information related to our ongoing systemic work and to people calling from treatment facilities.

 • general information about legal rights;